 What we love about it:

 If you never travel alone, you can’t do better than the BMO Ascend World Elite Mastercard.
-While it only includes 4 complimentary lounge visits per year, it also allows you to bring 1 guest per visit for free.
+While it only includes four complimentary lounge visits per year, it also allows you to bring one guest per visit at no additional cost.

 Pros:

-- 6 free DragonPass lounge visits per year
+- Six free Dragonpass lounge visits per year

 - 11 types of insurance coverage